-If index is absent and theResult.ruleIndex (§3.24.6) is present, index SHALL default to theResult.ruleIndex.
-If both are present, they SHALL be equal.

-If index and id are both present, then the value of theDescriptor.id (§3.42.3) either SHALL equal the value of id , or it SHALL equal.
+If index and id are both present, then the value of theDescriptor.id (§3.42.3) SHALL equal the value of id.

 guid

 A reportingDescriptorReference object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) equal to theDescriptor.guid (§3.42.5).